-- maximise the potential for environmental performance such as, but not limited to, ventilation, solar power and water tanks - time parameters established at the strategic definition stage of the project to be met with respect to the design, construction and activation/occupation of the building - lifecycle costs to maintain and operate the completed project to be minimised - the finished project to enable safe and secure access for all, and - budget parameters established at the strategic definition stage of a project to be met and any budget related value management undertaken through project delivery should not negatively impact upon the value for money outcomes stated above.
+- maximisation of the potential for environmental performance such as, but not limited to, ventilation, solar power and water tanks - establishment of time parameters at the strategic definition stage (refer Figure 1) with respect to the design, construction and activation/occupation of the building - minimisation of lifecycle costs to maintain facilities once operational - attention to effective, safe and secure access for all, and - establishment of budget parameters at the master planning stage, with any budget related value management activities having minimal negative impact upon the desired outcomes, as stated above.

-As an aside, it is also an expectation that during and at completion of a project once approved, value for money will remain a consideration, such as:
+As an aside, it is also an expectation that during and at completion of a project, value-for-money will remain a consideration, such as:

-- the construction contract price will be competitive in the market at the time of project commencement, with primary and secondary consultant costs falling within established benchmarks, and - the building is fit for purpose and remains so over the course of its lifecycle.
+- the construction contract price will be competitive in the market at the time of project commencement, with primary and secondary consultant costs falling within established benchmarks, and - the building is fit for purpose and undergoes maintenance to remain so over the course of its lifecycle.